JeyRunner/tuda-typst-templates/common/tudapub_title_page.typ

   location: "Darmstadt",

   // array of the names of the reviewers
-  reviewer_names: ("SuperSupervisor 1", "SuperSupervisor 2"),
+  reviewer_names: ("Super Supervisor 1", "Super Supervisor 2"),

   // tuda logo, has to be a svg.
 E.g. image("PATH/TO/LOGO")
   logo_tuda: none,